Matching Grants for CWS Kits Home Page

 For families facing the muck and ruin that a disaster has caused to their homes, CWS Emergency Cleanup Buckets are more than just relief supplies, they are an expression of love and symbol of hope for the future

-2020 marks the sixth year UCC Disaster Ministries has offered the matching grants.
-In 2019, 67 congregations received grants.
+2021 marks the seventh year UCC Disaster Ministries has offered the matching grants.
 The ministry will continue to fund participating and qualifying congregations up to $250 per congregation on a first-come, first-served basis to congregations that raise $250 in cash and in-kind gifts for CWS Emergency Cleanup Buckets.

 Not a UCC congregation or group?
 Partner with a UCC church near you!